Magnetic-Field Induced Deformation in Hybrid Stars

 Fig.~\ref{fig2} displays NS EoSs with quark deconfinement in the presence of the magnetic field profiles previously discussed for different values of the magnetic dipole moment.
 The left panel shows EoSs with effective bag constant $B^{1/4}_{\rm{eff}} = 130$ MeV, while the right panel shows EoSs with $B^{1/4}_{\rm{eff}} = 160$ MeV.
-The solid black lines shows the EoS at $\mu = 0$ Am$^2$, which correspond to the zero magnetic field case.
-All curves include contribution from matter only (no pure photon contribution).
+The solid black lines show the EoS at $\mu = 0$ Am$^2$, which corresponds to the zero magnetic field case.
+All curves include the contribution from matter only (no pure electromagnetic part).

 As already mentioned, a larger value of effective bag constant reproduces a softer quark matter and mixed phase EoS (lower pressure).
-As a consequence, the onset of the mixed and pure quark phases occurs at higher energy densities and densities for the larger value of the effective bag constant \cite{Rabhi_2009,PhysRevC.68.035804}.
+As a consequence, the onset of the mixed and pure quark phases occurs at higher energy densities and densities for the larger value of the effective bag constant \citep{Rabhi_2009,PhysRevC.68.035804}.
 These statements do not change in the presence of magnetic fields.